Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/06_data_format_grid.md

 We recommend compartmentalizing similar types of grids into single HDF5 files for clarity and accessibility.
 For instance, all *P*- and *S*-wave velocity grids would reside in one file, all travel time grids in another, and all angle grids in a separate file.

-The scope for these grid storages is confined to two categories—regular and rectilinear grids:
+The scope for these grid storage is confined to two categories—regular and rectilinear grids:
 - **Regular Grid**: This grid maintains uniform spacing between grid points across all dimensions, essentially forming a cubic lattice in 3D.
 - **Rectilinear Grid**: Here, the spacing can differ along each axis while still maintaining orthogonality.
 In 3D, it manifests as an axis-aligned, deformed cubic lattice.